lsst-dm/dmtn-308/index.rst

 `Qserv <https://qserv.lsst.io/>`_ was developed to host the astronomical catalogs for the LSST Data Management System.
 It is a distributed database that is designed to scale out horizontally across multiple nodes.
 Qserv will be used to host the Data Release (DR) catalogs and has hosted, and will continue to host, Data Preview (DP) catalogs.
+Rubin has a small team of developers who maintain the platform and develop new features.

 Platform Comparison
 ===================

 The following table provides a comparison of the database platforms based on the requirements outlined above.

+..
+TODO add color coding (Fritz)

 .. list-table:: Platform Comparison Matrix
    :header-rows: 1